P-p-H-d/mlib/README.md

 ##### `type *name_read(snapshot_t snap)`

 Get access to the last published data of the snapshot `snap`.
-It returns the pointer to the data.
+It returns the borrowed pointer to the data.
 If a publication has been performed since the last call to name_read a new pointer to the data is returned.
 Otherwise the previous pointer is returned.